 Know and understand the functions and requirements of computerized maintenance software;

 Provide technical guidance to lower–level technicians;

 Perform other duties as assigned.

 Minimum five (5) years’ experience working on fixed wing reciprocating or turbine engine aircraft.
 Commercial part 121, 135, 145 or military background highly desired.
 Must have Airframe and Powerplant (A&P) license.
+Must have T-6 or PC-9 experience.
 Must be familiar with, able to read and understand the Federal Aviation Regulations and manufacturer manuals.
 Must be a self–starter, able to work independently or part of a team.
 Must possess excellent communication and people skills, to include problem solving, organizational, and computer skills.
 Must be willing to travel.
 Must be willing to work nights, weekends, and holidays.
 Must have knowledge of airframe, engine (turbine/piston), propeller and hydraulic systems.
 Must have knowledge of aircraft technical orders/job guides/publications—read, interpret, follow, and comprehend schematic diagrams, drawings, charts, and technical publications.
 Must have knowledge of flight line operations, i.e. aircraft/vehicle movement and safety/hazards.
 Must have working knowledge of aircraft safety directives.
 Knowledge of the use of hand and special tools, and testers is required.
 Must demonstrate the knowledge, skills, and abilities of a Mechanic II in daily work performance.
 Must be able to obtain a Common Access Card (CAC) and must not be barred from any government installation.

 Requisition No.: 01-MX1119